Driven to explore.

 The purpose of independent study is to make possible the study of a subject or the pursuit of an academic passion not regularly offered in the curriculum.

 Students take the lead by finding a faculty member to advise the study.
 The coursework, developed in partnership between the student and the course advisor, must be supplemental to the required major or departmental requirements.
 With this in mind, students are encouraged to explore beyond the framework of the existing curriculum.
+Students must complete and submit the Independent Study Application to the Director of Upper School.

 When designing an independent study, students have choice and flexibility with regards to: